bnjmnt4n/vsavevents/README.md

     ```python
     from app.models import User

-    adduser = User(name="Test Example", email="test@example.com")
+    adduser = User(name="Test User", email="test@example.com", level=2)
     adduser.put()
     ```

     Once your user is added, you may proceed to view the site.
-This is only required the first time to add an admin; from now on, you can use the Admin Console.
+This is only required the first time to add an admin; from now on, you can edit users using the “Users” page.

-## Admin Console

-A console is available at `/admin` for administrators only.